Laci Kay Somers Teases Her Curves In Skimpy White Lingerie For New Instagram Video

 “Gorgeous and sultry as ever,” noted someone in a simple comment that clearly echoed the thoughts of many others.

-As The Inquisitr recently noted, Laci has been knocking it out of the park with her sultry posts in recent days.
+As The Inquisitr recently noted, Somers has been knocking it out of the park with her sultry posts in recent days.
 One of her other posts that generated a lot of heat showed her in a black bikini, leaning seductively against a red Jeep.
 That look has received nearly 400,000 likes in the week since it was initially shared.

 It looks like Laci Kay Somers’ fans will be racing to buy her upcoming calendar if this video is representative of the looks it will contain.
 The former Playboy model seems to be working diligently on photographing looks for the project now and her followers will be anxious to see additional sneak peeks.